Establishing a Local Chapter

 After the Committee has approved a chapter’s membership application local chapters pay a one-time application fee of $150 at the time application.
 No further annual or periodic fees, assessments, or membership dues are charged to chapters.
 Individuals joining Pi Alpha Alpha are charged a one-time membership fee.
 This fee is collected by the local chapters and remitted to NASPAA prior to the induction of new members.

 After a chapter becomes inactive, NASPAA Staff will attempt to contact and reengage the chapter.
 Periods of inactivity are likely to happen, and so no chapter charter will ever be rescinded due to inactivity.
-However, while inactive, a chapter may not participate in PAA specific activities or opportunities.

 To reactivate a chapter, a chapter should induct students.
 NASPAA will also request the name of the chapter advisor and may request additional information about the chapter before students can be inducted again.